Skip to main content

 Agent-Native from Day One

-Connic was designed as an agent platform.
-Inngest is a durable execution platform with an agent framework layered on — same surface, different DNA.
+Connic was built as an agent runtime.
+Inngest is a durable-execution platform with an agent framework layered on — similar surface, different foundations.

 Connectors You'd Otherwise Build

-Kafka, SQS, Stripe, Email, Postgres, Telegram, and Webhook connectors — first-party in Connic.
-Inngest gives you executions; the connectors are your code.
+Kafka, SQS, Stripe, email, Postgres, Telegram, and webhook connectors — first-party in Connic.
+Inngest gives you durable executions; the connectors are code you write.

 AgentKit is JS/TS.
-Connic is Python-first with declarative YAML config — useful if your ML stack already lives in Python.
+Connic is Python-first with declarative YAML — a fit if your ML stack already lives in Python.

 Evals and Memory Included

-Connic bundles judges, agent memory, and vector storage.
-With Inngest you integrate them yourself via third-party services.
+Judges, agent memory, and vector storage ship with Connic.
+With Inngest you assemble them from third-party services.

 Predictable Plan Pricing

-Flat plan + declared overage rates.
-Inngest bills executions at tiered rates; forecasting a bill means modelling your event volume.
+Flat plan plus published overage rates.
+Inngest bills per execution on a tiered scale — forecasting a bill means modelling event volume first.

 Longer Trace Retention by Default